emilyzhang/crawlr/README.md

 ### Build & run

-Make sure that your local 8000 and 5432 ports aren't allocated by any local services before running the following command, otherwise the services will fail to start.
+Make sure that the docker daemon is running and your local 8000 and 5432 ports aren't allocated by any local services before running the following command, otherwise the services will fail to start.
 This following command will spin up a postgres container, a container running the crawlr API (serving on localhost:8000/), and a worker container for the crawler.

 ```bash
 DSN="postgresql://user:test@db:5432/crawlr" MAX_WORKERS=30 docker-compose -f ./deployments/docker-compose.yml up --build